jdmonin/JSettlers2/doc/Readme.developer.md

 All files created by building are in the `target` directory, including JARs, Java .class files, and JavaDoc files.
-Distribution tarballs, zip files, and installation files are placed in "dist".
+Distribution tarballs, zip files, and installation files are placed in `target/dist`.
 If you run dist-src or dist-full, run the `dist-tar-clean` target afterwards to remove temp files.

 Note: Even if you're in an IDE running SOCServer or SOCPlayerClient as Java apps,